top of page

 Substance Abuse: Percy the “PTSD” Platypus on Healing, Humor and the World’s Largest Ketchup Bottle

-I was halfway through my diet soda (and, let’s be honest, the second mini snack I swore I wasn’t going to eat) when I heard a familiar, gravelly voice from behind me.
+I was halfway through my diet soda — and, let’s be honest, the second mini snack I swore I wasn’t going to eat — when I heard a familiar, gravelly voice behind me.

-Sure enough, there he was — wearing aviator sunglasses, a worn camo jacket, and holding what looked like a souvenir bottle of ketchup the size of his bill.
+Sure enough, there he was.
+Aviator sunglasses.
+Worn camo jacket.
+And clutched in one webbed paw, a souvenir bottle of ketchup roughly the size of his bill.

 “Percy,” I said cautiously, “please tell me you didn’t get into another condiment-related crisis.”

 Now, Percy isn’t your average platypus.
-He’s part philosopher, part veteran, part walking emotional landmine.
-He’s got PTSD, a dark sense of humor, and a tendency to treat alcohol like it’s emotional WD-40.
+He’s part philosopher, part veteran, and part walking emotional landmine.
+He lives with PTSD, has a dark sense of humor and for a long time — treated alcohol like emotional WD-40: something to quiet the noise instead of dealing with it.

-He’s also one of the core characters from my book Marvin the "Mental Health Warrior" Cat’s Road Trip, where each of my friends — Marvin, Doug, Andy, Samantha and Percy — tackle 12 different mental health challenges while visiting unique attractions across America.
+Percy is one of the core characters from Marvin the “Mental Health Warrior” Cat’s Road Trip, where Marvin, Doug, Andy, Samantha, and Percy each face real mental health challenges while stopping at some of the most unexpected roadside attractions across America.

 I chuckled.
 “Sounds about right for Marvin.”